minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-There is much work to do, for example, having more advanced event analysis, more types of analysis, and more integrated solutions.
+There is stil much work to be done!

+For example, having [click] more event analysis, with `dcgmi`, `nvidia-smi`, `nccl-test`, etc. Even extending the support to Jax?
+The new de facto machine learning framework by Google. [click] or more types of analysis, and [click] more integrated solutions.
 -->

 ---